nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 The definition of regions as by a continuous probability map captures better our imperfect knowledge of boundaries in brain images (notably because of inter-subject registration errors).
-One example of such an atlas well suited to resting-state or naturalistic-stimuli data analysis is the `MSDL atlas
+One example of such an atlas well suited to :term:`resting-state` or naturalistic-stimuli data analysis is the `MSDL atlas
 <https://team.inria.fr/parietal/18-2/spatial_patterns/spatial-patterns-in-resting-state/>`_
 (:func:`nilearn.datasets.fetch_atlas_msdl`).